Luna160-star/Char-Develop/README.md

 <hr>

 Other credits:
--All the pictures/images used go to the respectful owner.
+-All the pictures/images used go to the respectful owner. <br>
--Google for certain css properties
+-Google for certain css properties <br>
--AI for little debugging and helping with few questions.
+-AI for little debugging and helping with few question  <br>
+-Youtube for learning js properties <br>

 <hr>

-Some note: <br>
-<li> I havent added any features to ensure that the data gets saved or exported, I dunno how to do that 😭, I will learn and try to implement it soon ig.

 <hr>